Nvos/comparison2023/svelte.md

 - Simple typing automatically works for props exported from script
 - Hacky and undocumented solutions to typing spread - `type $$Props` and solution to have generic component `type T = $$Generic;`.
 When using `type $$Props` you lose automatic props typing and have to type each prop manually.
 Seems like most of types which `svelte` uses are hidden and can be exposed via specific names prefixed with `$$`, most of compiler/tooling magic seems to obfuscate this and try to make it easy to use but this just makes it more annoying to use for complex cases and makes it seem more simple that it really is
-- Suggestions do not work very well when typing in templates, especially for directives or templating expressions/variables(starting with `$$`)
+- Suggestions do not work very well when typing in templates, especially for directives, templating expressions or internal variables(starting with `$$`)
 - Documentation completely ignores typescript
 - When opting out of automatic typing for props via `$$Props` we lost all of the magic and need to manually add types for exported code to `$$Props`
 - Callbacks are automatically exported when executing any dispatch with correct name, thought there's currently no possible way to opt out of this automatic typing like with `$$Props`
-- Due to how typescript is handled there can be holes in typings e.g. `$$restProps` should have same type as `type $$Props` but it doesn't
+- Due to how typescript is handled there can be holes in typings e.g. `type $$Props` defines component props, but props are typed only for usage not internally, this means `$$restProps` and `$$props` are untyped

 Example of generic type resolution: